-Lillian DeJean was six years old when she was diagnosed with Mitochondrial Disease.
+Lillian DeJean was six years old when she was diagnosed with Related to the mitochondria.
+Disease.
 Prior to the official diagnosis, however, she had an underlying, overwhelming feeling that something was wrong.
 Given the odd symptoms she had growing up; it was evident there was something more going on beneath the surface.
 Being diagnosed at such a young age was tough for Lillian.
 “Not only did I not know what was going on but I didn’t want to know and I didn’t want to share it,” Lillian said.

 Now 10 years since she was initially diagnosed, Lillian is a teen advocate for people with disabilities.
 Lillian and her family live in Louisiana, a state that has been in a budget crisis for years now.
 In Louisiana’s constitution, the only two areas that are financially unprotected are healthcare and education.
 When Lillian was 13 years old, the state decided to cut medical waivers, which for her and her family, provide Medicaid insurance and hours of help from the support worker.
 These services allow her family to stay afloat and covers some of the medical bills that their private insurance refuses to.

 In 2016, Families Helping Families, an organization dedicated to serving the disability community in all facets of life suggested that Lillian testify in front of the Ways and Means Committee and share her story in hopes of stopping the budget cuts.

 Lillian’s advocacy did not stop there.
 In the summer of 2017, Lillian, along with many other disability advocates from Louisiana traveled to Washington DC to try to stop Medicaid from being cut across the country.
 Although they were denied meetings with all of the points of contact they planned on meeting with, CNN documented their whole trip, launching their message of advocacy across the nation.
 Lillian then became the first minor to hold a position on a state council, which brings her to today.